What to expect during pregnancy

 The third trimester lasts from week 29 until birth.
 The baby will build up stores of fat, and the lungs and senses of hearing, taste, and sight will develop further.

-The mother may experience back pain and find it more difficult to rest comfortably.
+The woman may experience back pain and find it more difficult to rest comfortably.
 She will also urinate more often, due to the pressure on her bladder.
 In addition, indigestion can result when the fetus pushes against the stomach.

 Early contractions can occur days or weeks before birth, and doctors call these Braxton–Hicks contractions.
 They do not indicate labor.